pmpinto/hyprlock-omarchy/README.md

 ## Requirements

 - `hyprlock`
-- ...
+- `jq` (required by `scripts/hyprlock-bar-right`)
+- `playerctl` (required by `scripts/waybar-now-playing`)
+- A media player exposing MPRIS controls for `playerctl` (the current scripts target `jellyfin-tui`)
+- A Nerd Font such as `JetBrainsMono Nerd Font` or change the font values in `hypr/hyprlock.conf`
+- A battery sysfs path like `/sys/class/power_supply/BAT1` for `scripts/hyprlock-battery-incidator` (adapt if your battery is under a different path)

 Make sure these are installed and available in your `$PATH`.
-Perhaps also make sure your `$PATH` in hyprland is consistent.
+If you are not using Omarchy, adjust the power bindings and theme source paths before applying the config.

 ## Installation